 ➔ The process.

 These stimulant medications wear off evenly.
 These fast-acting medicines start functioning within 30-90 minutes of entering the bloodstream.
-Once they enter the bloodstream, they are gradually filtered through the kidneys & liver and later eliminated from the body.
-Generally, they are eliminated the same day from the body.
+Once they enter the bloodstream, they are gradually filtered through the kidneys and liver and later eliminated from the body.
+Generally, they are eliminated on the same day from the body.

 However, this process is too quick for some children.
 Medication moves quickly from the body, which causes medication rebound.
 And therefore, all the ADHD symptoms reappear in your child’s behavior.

 Kids pour all of their energy into school.
-It happens in all children, not particularly those with ADHD, but the frequency is higher in children with ADHD.
+It happens in all children, not only those with ADHD, but the frequency is higher in children with ADHD.
 They become physically and mentally drained when they are back from school.
-Therefore, if they are assigned homework right after school hours – they tend to rush through it to complete it as soon as possible.
+Therefore, if they are assigned homework right after school hours, they tend to rush through it to complete it as soon as possible.

 It is better to frame the study hours of your child strategically.
-While crafting the home study hours, consider different factors, like when your child is at high energy or when the child is dull.
-Maintain a required time gap (this time break can be different for different students depending upon their energy levels or work preference) between school and homework timings.
+When setting the home study hours, consider different factors, like when your child is at high energy or when they need to rest and recover.
+Maintain a required time gap (this break can vary depending upon their energy levels or work preference) between school and homework.
 It will help your child refuel after school hours.

 Children with ADHD are not good at managing time.
-They do not know how much time to spend on which tasks – sometimes, they spend more than two hours on one study, while they may rush through another job to complete it as early as possible.
+They need to learn how much time to spend on which tasks.
+Sometimes, they spend more than two hours on one area, while they may rush through another job to complete it as early as possible.
 This is called time blindness.

-They have poor time management skills because they lack executive functioning – mental skills that help people perform everyday tasks.
-You can train your child for executive functions by yourself or with the help of expert professionals – it will profoundly impact your child’s behavior.
+They have poor time management skills because they lack executive functioning–mental skills that help people perform everyday tasks.
+You can train your child for executive functions by yourself or with the help of expert professionals.

 - Feeling defeated

-It is the most common reason for children with ADHD rushing through homework.
-Average or below-average performance in academics due to ADHD disorders breaks them down and destroys their confidence.
+It is the most common reason for children with ADHD rush through homework.
+Average or below-average performance in academics due to ADHD breaks them down and destroys their confidence.
 Even after trying hard, they constantly get average scores, which makes them believe that no matter what, their score will stay the same.
 It makes them uninterested in doing academic work.
 Therefore, they rush through homework to complete it as soon as possible without much effort.
-They do not feel homework tasks are worth their time.
+They feel homework tasks are only worth their time.

 - Difficulty in regulating focus/interest

-According to the research, children with ADHD tend to have a lower level of dopamine in their brains.
+According to research, children with ADHD tend to have a lower level of dopamine in their brains.
 Dopamine is a neurotransmitter that helps regulate attention and controls the brain’s reward system.
 Dopamine is present in a larger quantity without enough receptors, which causes messages to move quickly.
 Consequently, the brain cannot process and transmit all the messages.
-The lack of enough transmitters makes the reward system less attractive.
+The need for more transmitters makes the reward system less attractive.
 Therefore, children rush through homework because the task does not seem rewarding.

 - Problem with prioritization